alexandrglm/myLearningCorner/z80asmmooc/README.md

 💡 **I really encourage you to start this journey** 🌟
   * You can do it at your own.
   * It's open, free and colaborative.
-  * It's challenging, but that's what makes it fun.
+  * It's a so-hard challenging, but that's what makes it fun.